ShianLiChen/LT-Fitness-Application/README.md

 * **"Docker DesktopLinuxEngine... system cannot find the file":**
   * Docker Desktop is not running.
 Open the Docker Desktop app and wait for the green status bar.

+* **"Forgot Password Functionality not working":**
+  * User needs to be registered and the email you are entering into the forgot password page needs to be in the database user table.
+If the email is not found in the database table the email will not send.